---Course Related Content Group: Vocal Ensemble
+- -- Course Related Content Group: Vocal Ensemble

 - --Transfers to both UC/CSU

-- --IGETC Area(s): N/A

-- --CSU Area(s): N/A
+- --C-ID MUS 180

 Chamber Choir

 This course provides vocal performance experience for singers who have previous choral experience.
 The literature will be more challenging than in MUS-205 and singers are expected to learn quickly and to be able to memorize music for performance.
 Music of all styles and practices is performed requiring a variety of vocal performance techniques.
 The Chamber Choir also may join with other college ensembles, both choral and instrumental, for performances both on and off campus.
 May be taken 4 times for credit.